-- 2.3.1 Reserves of sand and gravel at 31 December 2018 were 13,310,696 tonnes, a decrease of 10% on the 2017 figure. - 2.3.2 The decrease in the landbank was due to two factors.
-Only one planning permission for extraction of an additional 100,000 tonnes of sand and gravel extraction was granted in 2018.
-When combined with the year's production (1.51 mt) this gave the overall decrease in reserve of 10%.
-There were three planning applications for additional sand and gravel extraction in the process of being determined during 2018. - 2.3.3 The Norfolk 'Core Strategy and Minerals and Waste Development Management Policies DPD', was adopted by the County Council in September 2011.
-Policy CS1 of the Core Strategy states that the sand and gravel landbank will be maintained at between 7 and 10 year's supply.
+- 2.3.1 Four planning permissions were granted in 2019 for additional sand and gravel extraction: 285,000 tonnes at Tottenhill, 48,000 tonnes at Tottenhill, 440,000 tonnes at Beeston with Bittering and 130,000 tonnes at Edgefield (for the construction of an agricultural reservoir) which together add 903,000 tonnes of new permitted reserves to the landbank. - 2.3.2 Reserves of sand and gravel at 31 December 2019 were 13,515,490 tonnes, an increase of 1.5% on the 2018 figure.
+In addition to the 0.903 million tonnes of reserve granted in planning permissions in 2019, there were also four planning applications for additional sand and gravel extraction in the process of being determined during 2019. - 2.3.3 The Norfolk 'Core Strategy and Minerals and Waste Development Management Policies DPD', was adopted by the County Council in September 2011.
+Policy CS1 of the Core Strategy states that the sand and gravel landbank will be maintained at between 7 and 10-year's supply.
 An upper limit of 10 years was placed on the landbank in Norfolk to ensure the timely working and restoration of mineral workings.
-This is because of the nature of mineral working in Norfolk which is undertaken by fourteen operators across twenty-five sites. - 2.3.4 The landbank at 31/12/2018, based on the 10-year average in the NPPF, was 9.8 years and therefore within the range for the landbank indicated in Policy CS1, and above the minimum target contained in national policy and guidance.
+This is because of the nature of mineral working in Norfolk which is undertaken by fourteen operators across twenty-five sites. - 2.3.4 The landbank at 31/12/2019, based on the 10-year average in the NPPF, was 9.96 years and therefore within the range for the landbank indicated in Policy CS1, and above the minimum target contained in national policy and guidance.